Italy vs Caribbean (CBI)Golden Visa, side by side — 2026

 | Processing time | 3–4 months | 4–8 months |

-| Path to citizenship | 10 years | Direct (no residency) |
+| Path to citizenship | 10 years (4 for EU citizens, 3 for spouses of Italians) | Direct (no residency requirement) |

-| Physical presence | Flexible (no fixed minimum) | 0 days (most programs) |
+| Physical presence | Flexible (no fixed minimum) — tax residency at 183 days | 0 days (Antigua: 5 days within first 5 years) |

-| Best for | Founders backing Italian innovation, or HNWIs attracted by the new-resident flat-tax regime. | Frequent travelers, people with restrictive passports, or anyone needing optionality fast. |
+| Best for | Founders backing Italian innovation, or HNWIs attracted by the new-resident flat-tax regime. | Frequent travellers, holders of restrictive passports, or anyone needing optionality fast. |

 Category by category